 Pop up cellar

 Added benefits: installing the Groundfridge requires no permits – like digging a normal cellar would – and when placed, no soil needs to be disposed of.
-The lightweight and easy to install Groundfridge is therefore an interesting option for temporary events like a (food) festival or pop up restaurant.
+The lightweight and easy to install Groundfridge is therefore also an interesting option for temporary events like a (food) festival or pop up restaurant.

 An innovative wine cellar